amanjot-git/data-analysis-work/README.md

   The bikes can be unlocked from one station and  returned to any other station in the system anytime.

+  A bike-share program that features more than 5,800 bicycles and 600 docking stations.

   Cyclistic, offers both Classic and Electrical bikes to annual members and casual riders.

   Members are defined as users who have annual passes.
 Casuals, on the other hand, refers to users who have purchased either a single day pass or a day pass.